MalikTorres/reading-notes/reading1.md

 1. Periods are best for list in place of paranthesis, as they are not always supported.
 2. Indent to create a nested list
 3. Code blocks are normally indented four spaces.

+**Things I would like to more about**

+* Is when is it more effective to add more stylization to my markdown

+* Does inline styling with CSS add more clutter